contao/docs/docs/manual/article-management/content-elements.en.md

 The content element "Video/Audio" adds a video or audio file to the article.

-**Video/audio files:** Here you can add the video/audio file or - if you use different codecs - the video/audio files.
+**video/audio files:** Here you can add the video/audio file or, if you use different codecs, the video/audio files.

 {{< version "4.6" >}}